harshkhavale/radiant-riches-llc/README.md

-**Radient Riches - Next.js/ReactJS Website**
+**Radiant Riches - Next.js/ReactJS Website**

 ---

 🚀 **Introduction:**

-Welcome to Radient Riches, a stunning Next.js/ReactJS website showcasing the beauty of modular components and responsive design.
+Welcome to Radiant Riches, a stunning Next.js/ReactJS website showcasing the beauty of modular components and responsive design.
 This project is a conversion of a one-page design from Figma into a fully functional website.

 ---

 🎨 **Design Inspiration:**

-The design for Radient Riches was inspired by a blend of modern aesthetics and elegant simplicity.
+The design for Radiant Riches was inspired by a blend of modern aesthetics and elegant simplicity.
 The Figma design provided a clear vision for the layout and styling of the website, which guided the development process.

 ---